Hungary faces EU deadline to change laws, unlock aid talks

 The IMF/EU safety net is vital for Hungary to restore confidence as it prepares to roll over nearly 5 billion euros of external debt on top of forint bond expiries this year amid the euro zone debt crisis.

-Ruling Fidesz party lawmaker Antal Rogan told daily Magyar Nemzet on Saturday that he was certain a deal could be finalized by the middle of the second quarter.
+Ruling Fidesz party lawmaker Antal Rogan told daily Magyar Nemzet on Saturday that he was certain a deal could be finalised by the middle of the second quarter.

 "I think an agreement with the EU is possible on all three issues: the central bank, the data protection and also the issue if judges, the judiciary," Rogan told the paper.